[ Printer Friendly Version ] [ Report Abuse ]

 "Sweetie, are you losing weight?
-You just seem so much thinner."
+You just seem thinner."

-Harry thought it was a rather odd question for her to ask, considering that she looked as though she had lost a few pounds herself and wore heavy bags under her eyes.
-He was saved from issuing a response to her by Mrs. Weasley's raising voice.
+Harry thought it was a rather odd question for her to ask, considering that she looked as though she had lost a few pounds herself and sported heavy bags under her eyes.
+He was saved from answering her by the sound of a shrieking female voice he identified as Ms. Weasley.

 He sat in silence for much of the rest of the meal, just taking in that fact that he could ask his mother to pass the bowl of potatoes and she would hand them to him.
 His mother.
-It was a feeling that even if he lived to be as old as Dumbledore he would never forget.
-He felt his heart bursting with pride at everything about his mother and father.
-Though things were a lot different now then they had been during the summer, he would never forget these moments that he got to spend with them.
+He felt his heart bursting with love at everything about his mother and father.
+Though things were a lot different now then they had been during the summer, he would never forget these moments.
+He couldn't help but wondering if they would last.

 Leaving to go back to Hogwarts was excruciating.
 He felt as though he had been kicked in the chest mercilessly, unfairly, and wrongly.
 Christmas had gone quite badly.

-Sirius had been convicted of attempting to break into the Department of Mysteries, proving Harry's point that Fudge didn't need evidence, he just needed a will to accomplish a conviction and it would be as good as done.
-He had been sentenced to twenty-five years in Azkaban, twenty-five years.
+Sirius had been convicted of attempting to break into the Department of Mysteries, proving Harry's point that Fudge didn't need evidence, he just needed a will to accomplish a conviction and it was as good as done.
+He had been sentenced to twenty-five years in Azkaban.
+Twenty-five years!

 And now he was being parted from the two people who could really comfort him about it and being asked to return to a world where he was as welcome as a troll in a dress shop.
 Ron and Alice had lightened up a bit on him in lieu of Sirius' sentence, but if it had come between the two Weasleys hating him forever and Sirius' freedom, there would have never been any question as to which he would have preferred.

 He embraced his parents tightly together to say goodbye; he was more than glad that both of them could be there to see him off to school again.
 Separating from them was worse somehow the second time than it had been the first.
-There was an odd sense of foreboding and it was making him never want to let them go, but then the train whistle sounded and their bonds were broken yet again.
+There was an odd sense of foreboding, but then the train whistle sounded and their bonds broke yet again.

 He wondered to himself if he ought to have told his parents about Voldemort no longer needing the prophecy.
-Guarding the Department of Mysteries clearly hadn't worked out in Sirius's favor (twice no less), nor for Bode in a lifetime what seemed like a millennium ago.
-But in the end he had fatefully decided against it, reasoning that they might think him insane or overprotective.
+Guarding the Department of Mysteries clearly hadn't worked out in Sirius's favor.
+Twice now, actually.
+In the end he had fatefully decided against it, reasoning that they might think him insane or overprotective.

-The fields stretched out for miles and miles when he looked out the window.
-Mounds of snow were clumped in patches here and there, and the sky hung a dark gray, promising snow and other things to come.
+He looked out the window at the fields stretching for miles.
+Mounds of snow were clumped in patches, and the sky hung a dark gray, promising snow and other things to come.
+He ripped the drapes closed and closed his eyes, determined to sleep and put his troubles out of his mind.

 He was beginning to hate the halls of Hogwarts.
-He arrived with the slews of other students and had dinner with Ron and Alice and they continued to avoid looking at him or talking to him, which was more than fine by Harry.
+He arrived with the slew of other students and had dinner with Ron and Alice and they continued to avoid looking at him or talking to him, which was more than fine by Harry.
 His mind drifted off into so many things... why was he in this world?
 How could he go back?
 Should he go back?
-Why had the scar that he didn't even have anymore hurt?
+How could a scar he no longer had still hurt?
 Was it possibly Fred and George who had come from the Shrieking Shack that afternoon in Hogsmeade as Mrs. Weasley had unknowingly hinted?
 Why did Sirius have to be found guilty?
 Why was Percy working for Voldemort?
 Why was he in this world?
 How could he go back?
 Should he go back?
 The questions just continued to cycle over and over as more students left the Great Hall on their way to bed.

 He was very nearly the last one to leave from the table and he trudged wearily up to his dorm room, not at all anticipating falling asleep and anticipating even less the prospect of tomorrow.